Updated October 6, 2022

 The scaphoid bone sits just above the radius bone and below the thumb.
-The symptoms of a scaphoid break are sometimes confused as a wrist sprain.
+The symptoms of a scaphoid break are sometimes confused with a wrist sprain.
 Signs of a fractured scaphoid include dull or deep pain on the thumb side, swelling at the base of the thumb, or pain that gets worse when pinching or gripping something.

 Broken Wrist Treatment

 Treatment for a wrist fracture will depend on how much damage the bones and joints suffered.
 The best thing to do is to see a doctor or hand surgeon.

 They will do a physical exam and take X-rays to see if there are any broken bones.
 A CT scan or MRI may be necessary to see more details regarding the fracture, fragments, and soft tissue damage.
 Ligaments, tendons, muscles, and nerves may have also been injured during the wreck and will require careful treatment as well.

 Other factors that will influence the type of treatment received for a wrist fracture include: